ionos-enterprise/ionos-enterprise-puppet/README.md

 Make sure you have the necessary dependencies installed in your development enviroment with `bundle`.
 Then use `rake` to run all the available tests.

-You can run accomplish this by running the commands:
+You can accomplish this by running the following commands from inside the repository root.

     bundle install
     rake spec

-from inside the repository root.

 A successful test run should return output similar to: